ofadipe/Responsive-Design-Project-Production/README.md

 This is my Web Design Project for Fadipe Designs.
 As part of the assignment I had to create a responsive website.
 I created this website using `Visual Studio Code`.
+The responsive website is a mock portfolio website which will be a one page HTML.

 ## Step to Build/Compile Website Assesets
 I will be using Joe Appleton's `Vue`, `Webpack` and  repo which will compile the `SASS`.
 Everything will be compiled in the `bundle.js`file.

+I converted CSS to SCSS syntax using the website [Here](http://sebastianpontow.de/css2compass/).

+Once I converted the CSS into SCSS, I put everything in their respective folders and files within the SASS folder. e.g. All the colours in the sass/base/color.scss

 ## Coding Standards